Shell Game Malware | XTN Cognitive Security

 Exploiting Inter-accounts Transfers

 Once the malware controls the victim’s device, the fraudster initiates a transfer from the victim’s traditional bank account (Bank A) to a neobank account (Bank B).
 Transfers between accounts of the same individual are less scrutinized, allowing them to pass unnoticed.
 Bank A’s systems do not flag the transaction, as it resembles the victim’s usual behavior, and the payee is considered trusted, bypassing fraud checks.
-This often results in exceptions to Security Code Authentication (SCA) requirements, enabling the fraudster to move funds instantly without raising red flags.
+This often results in exceptions to Strong Customer Authentication (SCA) requirements, enabling the fraudster to move funds instantly without raising red flags.

 Final Fraudulent Transfer

 Once the funds are in the neobank account (Bank B), the fraudster quickly transfers the stolen money to external accounts, cryptocurrency wallets, or other untraceable destinations.
 Due to weaker security at Bank B, these transactions go undetected.
 The malware allows the fraudster to bypass security checks, including device possession requirements.
-In a mobile-only context, the fraudster gains full control over the transaction and SCA (Strong Customer Authentication) steps, enabling them to move the funds without raising alarms and making it harder for authorities to trace the money.
+In a mobile-only context, the fraudster gains full control over the transaction and SCA steps, enabling them to move the funds without raising alarms and making it harder for authorities to trace the money.

 Why Target Bank B?